Have you been missing the Las Vegas buffet?

 Best Vegas Family Buffet

-Circus Buffet (Circus Circus) and MGM Grand’s Buffet
+Circus Buffet and Excalibur Buffet

 With reduced children’s prices and plenty of kid-friendly fare, these buffets will please the pickiest eaters as well as satisfy the adult palette.
 You’ll also enjoy not getting dirty looks from fellow diners and servers that don’t appreciate the rambunctiousness that comes along with kids.